gbinal/p-o-d.github.com/schema.md

 published: true
 ---

-This repository contains guidance to support the use of standard metadata schema to list agency datasets and Application Programming Interfaces (APIs) as hosted at agency.gov/data.
+This section contains guidance to support the use of the [common core metadata schema](http://gsa-ocsit.github.io/project-open-data.github.com/schema/) to list agency datasets and Application Programming Interfaces (APIs) as hosted at agency.gov/data.

 Standard Metadata Vocabulary
 ----------------------------
 Metadata are selected fields or elements which describe data.
 The challenge is to define the standard metadata fields and the names of those fields so that the consumer of the data has sufficient information to process and understand the data.
 The more information that can be conveyed in a standardized regular format, the more valuable data becomes.
 Metadata can range from basic to advanced, from allowing one to discover the mere fact that a certain data asset exists and is about a general subject all the way to providing detailed semantic information that enables a high degree of machine readability.
 Making the metadata machine readable greatly increases its openness and utility.

 Establishing a common vocabulary is the key to any communication, including communication between machines.
-[DCAT](http://www.w3.org/TR/vocab-dcat/) is a hierarchical vocabulary specific to datasets that serves as the basis for the **common core metadata** required in this memorandum.
+[DCAT](http://www.w3.org/TR/vocab-dcat/) is a hierarchical vocabulary specific to datasets that serves as the basis for the **[common core metadata](http://gsa-ocsit.github.io/project-open-data.github.com/schema/)** required in this memorandum.
 The standard consists of a number of schemas (hierarchical vocabulary terms) that represent things that are most often looked for on the web, with [mappings](http://gsa-ocsit.github.com/project-open-data.github.com/data-dot-gov-map/) to their equivalents in other standards.

 What to Document -- Datasets and APIs